Khateebxtreme/SnapLink/README.md

 ## Roadmap

+1.  🗑️ Delete Functionality for User-Created URLs
+    We have implemented the ability for users to delete their own shortened URLs.
+This feature :

+         - Removes the selected URL from the user’s link list.
+         - Deletes all associated data from the database, including analytics and redirection history.
+         - Ensures full cleanup of records to maintain data integrity and privacy.

-- Adding Delete functionality for user created URLs -> (will remove the url from the given link list, will also remove anything from the database concerning this URL including analytics and mapping history) -> <b>Feature is now officially released on codebase.
-It will be available on the web application soon.</b>
+    ✅ This feature is now officially released in the codebase and will be available on the web application soon.

-- Visual Theme update -> Enhance the user interface with a refined color theme that improves visual hierarchy, accessibility, and modern design consistency across the platform. -> <b>Theme Update is now reflected on the codebase.
-It will be available on web application soon</b>
+&nbsp;

+2.  🎨 Visual Theme Update
+    The platform has received a major UI enhancement with a new visual theme that:

+         - Improves color contrast and readability for better accessibility.
+         - Refines visual hierarchy to make navigation and usage more intuitive.
+         - Aligns the interface with modern design standards for a cleaner, more professional look.

+    ✅ The updated theme is now live on the website.

+&nbsp;

-- Temporary QR Code Generation for Guest users -> Enables users who are not logged in to create temporary QR codes for URLs, facilitating quick and easy access. -> <b>Release Date : 29th April, 2025</b>
+3.  📱 Temporary QR Code Generation for Guest Users Guest users can now generate temporary QR codes for any URL, enabling quick and convenient sharing or access without needing to log in.
+This feature is designed to enhance usability for casual visitors and one-time users by:

-- Adding URL validation to check (valid, is malicious or not etc) the urls before they are converted to short Urls. -> <b>Release Date : TBD</b>
+         - Allowing QR generation directly from the homepage or extension.
+         - Creating non-persistent codes that are not stored in the user database.
+         - Ensuring fast, frictionless access for immediate use cases.

+    ✅ This feature is now live as part of the V1.0.2 update.

+&nbsp;

+4.  🔗 Chrome Extension ->
+    We are developing a lightweight Google Chrome extension to integrate the core features of the URL shortener directly into the browser.
+Planned capabilities include:

+         - A popup interface for quickly shortening the current tab's URL.
+         - One-click copy and open options for shortened links.

+    ✅ URL Validity Checking->
+    To improve reliability and user experience, we will implement automatic URL validation before shortening:

+         - Checks for malformed or unreachable URLs.
+         - HTTP status verification to ensure links are active and responsive.

+    🔒 Malicious Link Detection (Planned)
+    To enhance safety, we will integrate link scanning using threat detection services such as Google Safe Browsing or VirusTotal:

+         - Automatic scanning of URLs to detect phishing, malware, or other malicious content.
+         - Warnings or alerts when suspicious links are detected.
+         - Optionally block or flag high-risk links before shortening.

+    These features are currently under development and will be rolled out in stages.
+We welcome feedback and contributions from the community as we continue to build a safer and more convenient link management tool.
+Planned Release Date for an upcoming feature -> <b>Release Date : 30th May, 2025</b>